Lilianada/Klark/CONTRIBUTING.md

 For more detailed specifications, you can refer to [Conventional Commits](https://www.conventionalcommits.org/).

-## Branch Naming Convention
+## Branch Naming Convention ✓

-Branch names should be in the format:
+When creating a new branch, follow the naming convention to make it easier to identify the purpose of the branch.
+Branch names should follow this format:

 `TYPE-ISSUE_ID-DESCRIPTION`